-Clare County, MI – Clare County leaders Tuesday became the first in the state to enroll their community in an innovative program that seeks to boost the local economy and quality of life for residents though increased access, adoption, and use of broadband.
+Clare County, MI.
+(November 14, 2011) – Clare County leaders Tuesday became the first in the state to enroll their community in an innovative program that seeks to boost the local economy and quality of life for residents though increased access, adoption, and use of broadband.

 Staff from Connect Michigan, the statewide nonprofit promoting broadband expansion, led 16 Clare County leaders through the steps of the new “Connected” community certification program that offers a comprehensive and localized way for communities to bridge the digital divide impacting many communities.

 While broadband access at basic speeds is 97 percent (excluding mobile access) across Michigan, that figure plunges to 75 percent for Clare County’s 31,000 residents.

 Clare County’s rolling hillsides, heavy foliage, and low-density housing have hampered high-speed Internet development a factor that research has shown to also be a barrier to economic development.

 “We have observed since the beginning of our efforts that the most significant challenge facing the deployment of broadband technology in Clare County is what attracts many people in making their choice to live here – beautiful, rural communities with vast amounts of open and wooded space,” said Steven Kingsbury, former elected city commissioner, treasurer, finance director, and director of information technology for the City of Clare.

 This digital gap led local officials to begin working on fixed wireless broadband expansion plans and eventually start working with Connect Michigan for assessments of local adoption and use – all with positive results.

 “Partnering with the Connected Nation and Connect Michigan initiatives provides our local group access to additional resources to further our project,” Kingsbury said.
 Connected Nation is Connect Michigan’s parent organization.

 The Clare County Broadband Network Group’s efforts have already successfully connected several governmental buildings during the last two years.